-Deep in the Cascade Mountains, a little under 2.5 hours east of Seattle, awaits a Bavarian-style wonderland with strolling carolers, twinkling Christmas lights, and the scent of roasted chestnuts wafting through the air.
-Leavenworth’s German-style, timber-framed buildings are set against a backdrop of snow-blanketed mountains, making this Old-World fairy-tale village the stuff of postcard dreams.
-During its annual Christmas Lighting Festival, more than half a million bulbs spring to life with special tree-lighting ceremonies.
+Deep in the Cascade Mountains, about 2.5 hours east of Seattle, awaits a Bavarian-style wonderland with strolling carolers, twinkling Christmas lights, and the scent of roasted chestnuts wafting through the air.
+Leavenworth’s German-influenced, timber-framed buildings are set against a backdrop of snow-blanketed mountains, making this Old-World fairy-tale village the stuff of postcard dreams.
+During its annual Christmas Lighting Festival, more than half a million bulbs glow with special tree-lighting ceremonies that take place during the first three weekends of December.

-This Photoshop-pretty port town on the southern side of Lake Superior is home to just 8,209 people, but boasts an Olympic Village’s worth of outdoor activities.
+This Photoshop-pretty port town on the southern side of Lake Superior is home to only 8,209 people, but it boasts an Olympic Village’s worth of outdoor activities.
 Snowmobilers can choose from more than 200 well-maintained trails, while cross-country skiers flock to Copper Falls State Park in Mellen, 25 miles north, for a quartet of loops cutting past dramatic gorges and frozen waterfalls.
 Downhill skiers, meanwhile, get their kicks at Mt.
 Ashwabay in Bayfield, 21 miles south, where the longest run is 1,500 feet and the highest vertical drop 317 feet.
-Time your visit to February 16, 2019, to partake in Ashland’s 23rd annual Book Across the Bay, an event that sees thousands of competitive and recreational skiers and snowshoers trekking six miles across frozen Lake Superior—at night, with the course lit solely by candles and stars.
+Time your visit to February 15, 2020, to partake in Ashland’s 24th annual Book Across the Bay, an event that sees thousands of competitive and recreational skiers and snowshoers trekking six miles across frozen Lake Superior—at night, with the course lit solely by candles and stars.
 (BYO gear or plan to rent skis or snowshoes at Solstice Outdoors.)

 The town of Ashland sits right on Chequamegon Bay, an inlet of Lake Superior, and is best known for its smallmouth bass fishing in summer.
 But the subzero temperatures don’t stop bundled-up anglers from hunting for lake trout, coho salmon, whitefish, walleye, and perch in winter.
 To try your luck at ice fishing, book a half-day or full-day outing with the pros from Jeff Evans Fishing, a Wisconsin outfitter founded by a U.S. Coast Guard charter boat captain.